Our challenging times

 Because everything is changing as part of the emerging situation, it is challenging to plan far ahead with absolute certainty but it is important that children understand that there is a plan but the plan doesn’t mean that everything will be how it had been before.
 For example, they may not be with the same teacher all the time, in the same classroom or with their familiar class friends.

-- Whilst it is very hard, we have to try and reassure children that everything will be fine and that they will eventually get used to any changes and let’s face it none of us really like too much change all at once, but we eventually adapt.
+Whilst it is very hard, we have to try and reassure children that everything will be fine and that they will eventually get used to any changes and let’s face it none of us really like too much change all at once, but we eventually adapt.
 Parents generally like to be able to answer their children’s questions and provide certainty for them, but at times like these, it is not always possible.
-It is okay for parents and carers to say to their children, that they are unsure of how it is likely to be, but try and share what is similar to what the children have become used to, in order to help them feel in control of some areas of their new day.
-Saying where parents and carer will meet their child at the end of their day and what time they will pick them up, will help them to feel better about the day.
+It is okay for parents and carers to say to their children that they are unsure of how it is likely to be, but try and share what is similar to what the children have become used to, in order to help them feel in control of some areas of their new day.
+Saying where parents and carers will meet their child at the end of their day and what time they will pick them up, will help them to feel better about the day.

-- Where possible it is a good idea for parents and carers to contact school and ask about the arrangements in place, so that they can explain and reassure children about the detail.
+- Where possible it is a good idea for parents and carers to contact school and ask about the arrangements in place, so that they can explain and reassure children about the details.
 It would be great for parents to find out and share with the child where they will have their lunch and how playtimes might be.
-As a parent with knowing this information, they may also feel more in control themselves and knowledgeable about their child’s day at school thus helping them to feel that they can reassure their children and thus hold their own anxiety as a parent or carer too.
+As a parent with knowing this information, they may also feel more in control of themselves and knowledgeable about their child’s day at school thus helping them to feel that they can reassure their children and thus hold their own anxiety as a parent or carer too.

 - Parents and carers should be encouraged to talk to their children about how the children may feel with things being different to what they had become used to.
 Schools are trying to work with bubbles of children being together and this might mean that some children are not with all their close friends.
 In talking about how their child might handle that situation parents and carers will help them prepare for it in case it happened.
 Most children will engage with this and will understand if everything is explained clearly.
 It’s good for a parent or carer to share with the child, that they understand that it may be a bit difficult at first but that with time it should become easier, and that they want to help if they are worried.

-- It’s important to support what the school are trying to achieve.
-For example where the childs school is encouraging mask wearing, it’s a good idea for parents to teach their child how to put the mask on correctly and how to remove it to eat their lunch or when they go outside to play.
+- It’s important to support what the schools are trying to achieve.
+For example where the child’s school is encouraging mask wearing, it’s a good idea for parents to teach their child how to put the mask on correctly and how to remove it to eat their lunch or when they go outside to play.
 Where a child struggles with mask wearing, parents and carers can help the child to feel more comfortable with the idea, by making it into a fun game.
 There are lots of fun ideas, one we liked and suitable for younger children, was pretending that the mask gives the child superpowers so it would be best to keep it on, and that touching their face or someone else would reduce their superpower.

 - Remind children of the importance of handwashing.
 Practice this with them as a fun thing to do.